-For several owners, the impetus for moving their business to Dudley Square comes from a desire to improve and enliven Dudley.
+For several owners, the impetus for moving their business to Nubian Square comes from a desire to improve and enliven the Square.
 Many owners have personal histories that connect them to the Square emotionally.

 - "What created the opportunity to have my business was that this community embracing me.
 Mel King and the field embraced me and fought for rights and equal opportunity.
 They weren't giving me the same opportunities in West Medford.
-There were true minority people here wanting to help me...I'm very supportive of the Dudley Main Streets and the things that make this place what it is." - "I know the history of Dudley and when the opportunity came, I wanted to be a part of this.
-We had a restaurant in Grove Hall in 1996 and for me it was a reflection of happy times with my mother and being a part of something a new vision." - "We've had offers to leave but it was never a thought to leave Dudley." - "I've been in Dudley all my life and thought it would be a good idea...It was more of that being in Dudley. - "It's family run, and we wanted to choose a place where we had roots." - "I've always had a relationship with Dudley, with my first memory and touch point being A Nubian Notion.
+There were true minority people here wanting to help me....
+I'm very supportive of Roxbury Main Streets and the things that make this place what it is." - "I know the history of Nubian Square and when the opportunity came, I wanted to be a part of this.
+We had a restaurant in Grove Hall in 1996 and for me it was a reflection of happy times with my mother and being a part of something-a new vision." - "We've had offers to leave but it was never a thought to leave Nubian Square."

+- "I've been in Nubian Square all my life and thought it would be a good idea [to open a business here]....
+It was more of that-being in Nubian Square." - "It's family run, and we wanted to choose a place where we had roots." - "I've always had a relationship with Nubian Square, with my first memory and touch point being A Nubian Notion.
 It was where we would go for black people stuff.
 I came out of a career in retail management...[we] were intentional about the challenge before us.
 Something that would be unique for the neighborhood...It didn't start off as reigniting the community...." - "It made sense to do something in our community especially for us by us."

-B. Family/Community Oriented
+B. Family/Community-Oriented